neethahra/neethahra.github.io/Business_Analytics.md

 <img src="images/Retention Rate.png?raw=true"/>

+### Possible Recommendations to Business

-It was observed that retention rates were the highest in 2nd cohort with 44% of 1st cohort returning for a purchase in October of 2020 and 50% in November of 2020 respectively.
+It is observed that retention rates are the highest in 2nd cohort with 44% of 1st cohort returning for a purchase in October of 2020 and 50% in November of 2020 respectively and is therefore recommended that the business should have an extensive inventory of products during the last quarter of a year and also that the E-Commerce system is scalable and robust to meet the increase in demand.

 [Back To Top](/Business_Analytics)